 என்னை பொறுத்த வரைக்கும் அவங்க வாழ்க்கையில் எதை இழந்திருந்தாலும் “சுய நம்பிக்கையை” மட்டும் இழந்திருக்க கூடாது. என்ன இல்லை உண்மையிலேயே அவங்க கிட்ட? அழகு இல்லையா? திறமை இல்லையா? பெயர் இல்லையா? புகழ் இல்லையா? பணம் இல்லையா? கடவுள் எல்லாத்தையும் அள்ளித் தானே கொடுத்திருந்தார். எல்லாவற்றுக்கும் மேல் சிவாஜி கணேசனுக்கு இணையாக கருதப்பட்டவர் சாவித்திரி. “நடிகையர் திலகம்” என்று எல்லோராலும் போற்ற பட்ட ஒரே நடிகை. யாருக்கு கிடைக்கும் அந்த அரிய பட்டம்?!
 She was adored by both the critics and audience. அவங்க திருமண வாழ்கை – அவங்க வாழ்க்கையில் சந்தித்த ஒரே சறுக்கல். அதை என்னனு சொல்றது யானை தன் தலையில் தானே மண்ணை வாரி கொட்டிக் கொள்வது போல் அவங்க வாழ்கையை அவங்களே கெடுத்து கிட்டாங்கனு சொல்வதா? இல்லை விதின்னு சொல்வதா?

 Gemini and Savitri might have made a good looking pair on screen.
 But he was no match to her.
 The age difference between the two was sixteen years!
 It’s quite unbelievable eh?!
 Yes, its true Gemini was exactly 33 years old when he made his debut in films.
 Unlike many actors he never made attempts to hide his age.
-He was twice married already by the time he met Savitri.
-Also had more nearly half a dozen children.
+He was married already and was in a live in relationship with actress Pushpavalli.
+Also had a few children.
 As he always mentions his life was an open book.
-She did the biggest blunder of her life when she decided to settle as his third wife.
+She did the biggest blunder of her life when she decided to settle as his second wife.
 Both did love each other immensely.
 A few factors separated them.

 He married Juliana at the age of seventy-nine.
 He said he married her because he needed company in one of his interviews.
 If it was just for that, why couldn’t have he adopted her as his daughter?!
 What a disgusting man he was !
 Honestly, she was half his age.
 Eww!

 I have not seen her daughter talking anything remotely bad about her father in any of her interviews.
 She maintained a good relationship with him until his death and she has a cordial relationship with her half sisters.
 Rekha was diplomatic and did not badmouth him in the show with rendezvous with Simi Garewal in STAR WORLD.
-He was the father of six children of Pushpavalli.
-But doesn’t seem to have cared for them in any manner.
+He doesn’t seem to have cared for Rekha or her siblings in any manner.
 Yes he and Pushpavalli may had differences.
 But still I don’t know how any daughter could forgive such a father.

 The industry did not lend her the much needed support when she was financially in a low position.
 It did not treat her kindly and did not even respect her talent.
 It did absolutely nothing to rescue her.
 How painful would it have been for her to do all those crap mother roles in the C grade movies in Tamil, especially for someone who has always craved to be versatile.
 Don’t think I’m blaming the Tamil industry alone.
 The Telugu industry was equally horrible to her.
 I reiterate how many movies did NTR and ANR work with Savitri in the 70s?
 Sivaji, NTR and ANR could have at least cast her in the double role subjects.
 Couldn’t have they?
 Its needless to mention about Gemini; but he at least had a valid reason.
 They were not able to work together because of their personal problems.
 He did act in the movie Alaudhinum Arputha Vilakkum where she acted as Kamal Hassan’s mother.
 But both did not appear in any shot together.
 If you observe attentively the director would have used some editing tricks.
 Actually, their shots got filmed separately.
 I don’t have to mention but it was an unbearable movie.
 Same goes to “Sivaranjani”, the Sripriya starrer.
 The reason I bring them here is both did not have any big grudge against each other.
 Because there was no necessity for Gemini to do those movies.
 He could have easily avoided them.